Improved model-based clustering performance using Bayesian initialization averaging: Results

 \subsection{Carcinoma data}

 For each of $100$ randomly generated starting values, the EM algorithm was run to convergence for the \emph{Carcinoma} data and multiple local maxima were uncovered.
-The distribution of convergent lower-bounds to the log-likelihood is shown in Figure $\ref{fig:carc_hist}$.
-Parameter estimates obtained by the LCA model are visualised in Figures~$\ref{fig:carc_fits1}$.
-These represent the estimated item probabilities $\hat{\btheta}$ as heat maps, with values close to $1$ represented by a lighter grey colour, and values close to $0$ with darker grey.
-The estimated class size $\hat{\tau}$ is represented by the relative length of the cells in each row.
+The distribution of log-likelihoods is shown in Figure $\ref{fig:carc_hist}$.
+Parameter estimates obtained by the LCA model are visualised in Figure $\ref{fig:carc_fits1}$.

-As can be seen in Figure$~\ref{fig:carc_fits1}$, the parameter estimates corresponding to convergent log-likelihood $-289.79$ and convergent log-likelihood $-289.29$ are highly similar, however, a different interpretation of the data corresponds to convergent log-likelihood $-291.27$.
+As can be seen in Figure $\ref{fig:carc_fits1}$, the parameter estimates corresponding to convergent log-likelihood $-289.79$ and convergent log-likelihood $-289.29$ are highly similar, however, a different interpretation of the data corresponds to convergent log-likelihood $-291.27$.
 This illustrates the importance of not converging to the sub-optimal mode.

-As seen in Table $\ref{tab:carcinoma_results}$, BIA achieves the global maximum convergent likelihood or close to it almost $90\%$ of the time, using $30$ random starts and $10$ iterations of the algorithm before BIA is applied.
+As seen in Table $\ref{tab:carcinoma_results}$, BIA achieves the global maximum convergent likelihood 92\% of the time, and the second best, highly similar mode the rest of the time, using $40$ random starts and $20$ iterations of the algorithm before BIA is applied.
 This is a marked improvement over the outcome when random starts are employed.

-Computationally the approach also performed better, with a single run of the BIA algorithm requiring about one third of the time of running to convergence $100$ random starting positions.
+In this case, the performance of BIA is an improvement over using simple random starts, and comparable, in comparison to the annealing method.
+Using settings, $\nu^0=0.05$, $r=0.95$ and $s=10$, \citet{zhou2010} report obtaining the dominant mode in 99\% of cases.
+Using $32$ candidate starting values, the pyramid method also had similar performance.

+Using starting values based on hierarchical clustering solutions with a binary dissimilarity metric, only inferior modes were obtained, regardless of the linkage method that was used.